 Business Administration Program Overview

-The Business Administration program at the University of Providence includes program concentrations on general business, finance, or management concentrations to closely fit your career interests and goals.
+The Business Administration program at the University of Providence allows you to earn a Bachelor’s of Science degree in a number of programs that includes concentrations in general business, finance, or management that closely fit your career interests and goals.

 You’ll find that even in an online environment, professors at UP are dedicated to getting to know you and supporting your success.
 Writing skills and technical tools are integrated throughout the program, allowing each student to reach their full potential for career success.
 The faculty in the business department have worked in both the non-profit and for-profit arenas, and bring those experiences to the classroom.